integratop/gitlab-org-charts-mirror/doc/charts/gitlab/gitlab-shell/_index.md

 ### Example Network Policy

 The `gitlab-shell` service requires Ingress connections for port 22 and Egress connections to various to default workhorse port 8181.
-This examples adds the following network policy:
+This example adds the following network policy:

-- All Ingress requests from the network on TCP `0.0.0.0/0` port 2222 are allowed
-- All Egress requests to the network on UDP `10.0.0.0/8` port 53 are allowed for DNS
-- All Egress requests to the network on TCP `10.0.0.0/8` port 8181 are allowed for Workhorse
-- All Egress requests to the network on TCP `10.0.0.0/8` port 8075 are allowed for Gitaly
+- Allows Ingress requests:
+  - From the `nginx-ingress` pod to port `2222`
+  - From the `prometheus` pod to port `9122`

+    NOTE:
+    Access from `prometheus` to port `9122` is only necessary when the SSH daemon is set to `gitlab-sshd`

+- Allows Egress requests:
+  - To the `webservice` pod to port `8181`
+  - To the `gitaly` pod to port `8075`

 _Note the example provided is only an example and may not be complete_

+The example is based on the assumption that `kube-dns` was deployed to the namespace `kube-system`, `prometheus` was deployed to the namespace `monitoring` and `nginx-ingress` was deployed to the namespace `nginx-ingress`.

 ```yaml
 networkpolicy: